Hawaiian Electric Industries: Hawaii

-Total firm generating capability 213.4 megawatts serving 86,576 customers.
-Non-firm capacity was 147.6 mw.
-34.7% came from renewable resources.
+Total firm generating capability in 2022 was 280.5 megawatts serving 88,757 customers.
+Non-firm capacity was 168.6 MW.
+47.9% came from renewable resources, compared to 34.7% in 2020.

 Electric vehicles

 Through a cooperative effort with HECO, High Technology Development Corporation (HTDC), an agency of the State of Hawai’i, initiated the Hawai’i Electric Vehicle Demonstration Project (HEVDP) consortium to develop an electric vehicle industry in Hawai’i.
 The islands had about 5,000 rechargeable vehicles as of 2017.

 Plans

 In 2015, the Hawaii State Legislature amended the State's Renewable Portfolio Standards to establish the nation's first goal of 100% renewable energy:

 Hawaiian Electric has indicated in its Power Supply Improvement Plan that it will achieve these goals ahead of schedule.
 From 2021, HEI transitioned away from cost of service to Performance Based Regulation.